miyagi-dev/miyagi/docs/docs/how-to/writing-mock-data.md

 ## Hiding the default variation

-If you want to define default mock data, so your variants inherit it, but not render the default variation, you can do that like this:
+If you want to define default mock data, so your variants inherit it, but not render the default variation, you can do that using `$hidden`:

 ```json
 {